 Baddesley's new vegetable garden

-The existing vegetable garden was created by the National Trust in 2004 in a location that was previously part of the estate farmland before any major historical research was done into the garden's history.
-The land it occupies is sloping and badly drained.
-It is not ideally suited to vegetable growing and becomes unsafe due to waterlogging.
-Consequently, over winter it has to be closed to the public for safety reasons and winter vegetable production is not possible.
+The National Trust created a vegetable garden at Baddesley in 2004 before any major historical research was done into the garden's history.
+The land it occupied was sloping and badly drained.
+It was not ideally suited to vegetable growing and became unsafe due to waterlogging.
+Consequently, over winter it had to be closed to the public for safety reasons and winter vegetable production was not possible.

-This spring we will be moving it to the area currently known as Undine, reinstating this space to its original use.
+Over the wnter of 2017-18 we moved it to an area then known as Undine, reinstating this space to its original use.
 On the 1848 tithe plan this area was described as a ‘nursery garden’, a space used for raising seedlings and young plants for the main kitchen garden in the walled garden beyond.
 In the late 1940s the Ferrers-Walkers switched their main vegetable garden to this ‘nursery’ area which was then abandoned in the 1970s.

-The path running from the walled garden will be moved to an historic route and additional paths put in to allow visitor access throughout the year.
-The area around the glasshouses will be made into cut flower borders.
-The new vegetable garden will reflect the needs of the current estate, and we will use the best cropping fruit and veg, which you can enjoy in our Barn Restaurant!
+The path running from the walled garden was moved to an historic route and additional paths put in to allow visitor access throughout the year.
+The area around the glasshouses was made into cut flower borders.
+The new vegetable garden reflects the needs of the current estate, and we use the best cropping fruit and veg, which you can enjoy in our Barn Restaurant!

-We will use natural sustainable materials and will be chemical free, using companion planting and flowering herbs to bring in pollinators and provide food for insects.
-The whole vegetable garden will be hedged with a mixed native hedge to blend with the existing hedge line and provide another habitat and food source for local wildlife.
+We use natural sustainable materials and are chemical free, using companion planting and flowering herbs to bring in pollinators and provide food for insects.
+The whole vegetable garden is hedged with a mixed native hedge to blend with the existing hedge line and provide another habitat and food source for local wildlife.

-It has been a hard decision to make as the current vegetable garden is much loved in the summer and a lot of hard work has gone into it but we hope that the re-creation will bring what is currently somewhat of a disjointed area together and add another historically accurate level to the story of the productive estate that we tell in the gardens.
+It was a hard decision to make as the old vegetable garden was much loved in the summer and a lot of hard work went into it but we think that the re-creation has brought a somewhat disjointed area together and adds another historically accurate level to the story of the productive estate that we tell in the gardens.